cube-js/cube/docs/Schema/Getting-Started-with-Cube.js-Schema.md

 lot more Cube.js can do for you.
 We recommend checking out the [Reference documentation](cube), as well as [Guides](subquery) and [Examples](examples).

-If you have any questions or need help - [please join our Slack community](https://publicslack.com/slacks/cubejs/invites/new) of amazing developers and contributors.
+If you have any questions or need help—[please join our Slack community](https://publicslack.com/slacks/cubejs/invites/new) of amazing developers and contributors.